 Scammers posing as FTC employees are calling victims, asking for remote access to their computers.
 They assure victims they can help restore any affected devices to their previous working conditions.
 Many of them are claiming to represent the FTC’s Advanced Tech Support Refund program.

 This program was created to help victims of previous scams collect their refund money from the FTC.
-The scammers will convince the victims that they are moments away from seeing their money – they just need to provide the alleged FTC employee with remote access to their computer.
-They may also ask for an upfront payment before the refund can be issued or for checking account information, claiming it’s necessary for the refund to clear.
+The scammers will convince the victims that they are moments away from seeing their money – they need to provide the alleged FTC employee with remote access to their computer.
+They may also ask for an upfront payment before the refund can be issued or for checking account information, claiming the refund must clear.

-Of course, none of this is true and the caller has never worked for the FTC.
-In fact, the FTC will never request remote access to your device or ask you to pay to receive a refund.
-Also, their refunds are sent in check form via snail mail, and do not require any checking account information at all.
+Of course, none of this is true, and the caller has never worked for the FTC.
+The FTC will never request remote access to your device or ask you to pay to receive a refund.
+Also, their refunds are sent in check form via snail mail and do not require any checking account information at all.

 The FTC has alerted the public that the only genuine number to call for information about the Advanced Tech Support Refund program is 877-793-0908.
 If someone calls you on their own, assume it’s a scam.
 End the call immediately and report the incident to the FTC.